I am a cultural anthropologist

 As a social scientist who has studied sexual violence for over a decade, I am committed to creating cultural change so that we one day can live in a world free from all forms of gender-based violence.
 I am an anthropologist, an educator, and an advocate.
 I am an anthropologist, an educator, and an advocate.

 As an anthropologist, I study sexual violence and rape culture in the United States.
 In May 2014, I earned my PhD from the Department of Anthropology at American University.
-Quite simply, anthropology is the study of culture and people; I specialize in issues of gender inequality.
-More specifically, I study rape culture in the United States, and how women, men, and children are impacted by sexual violence.
-I am also very interested in conducting research about the motivations and rationales of perpetrators of sexual violence, and I am inspired by the work of organizations such as Men Can Stop Rape and Pro Mundo who provide valuable educational programs to help men and boys critically think about how they can use their privilege and strength to help other people, rather than to harm other people.
-In my future research, I plan to study the motivations and rationales of people who commit acts of sexual violence; only by understanding people’s motivations and reasons for violence, can we successfully develop ways to convince them to change their behaviors.
+What does it mean to be an anthropologist?
+Quite simply, anthropology is the study of culture and people.
+I specialize in issues of gender inequality; more specifically, I study rape culture in the United States.
+Previously, I have conducted research on how women and girls are psychologically and physically impacted by sexual violence.
+I am currently designing research to help us learn more about the motivations and rationales of perpetrators of sexual violence.
+This is because the only way that we can develop successful violence prevention programs is if we first understand why some men decide to commit acts of violence.
+I am inspired by the work of organizations such as Men Can Stop Rape and Pro Mundo.
+These organizations provide valuable educational programs to help men and boys critically think about how they can use their privilege and strength to help other people, rather than to harm other people.